helium/HIP/0094-response-time-windows-for-witness-rewarding.md

 The Helium Packet Router (HPR) is accepting all the coming packets up to the limit of the max_copies set on the route or eui in the config service.
 First come, first paid.
 Only for roaming the HPR is applying a short time limit.

 According to Nova labs response, Helium packets, first arriving is opening a packet session for collecting the copies of it, during the session, all the packets up to max_copies are accepted and transmitted to LNS, after max_copies packets all are discarded.
-On every 30 minutes the session having a age higher than 30 minutes are closed.
+On every 30 minutes the session having an age higher than 30 minutes are closed.
 This means, a packet can be accepted up to 30 to 60 minutes after being emitted at HPR level.

 The time limit for accepting packets as a single group of copies is decided by the LNS after the HPR.
 This time limit for the LNS is a LNS setup and can vary for each of the LNS.
-A LNS operating a local fleat will prefer a larger time windows to collect more copies, 600-800ms are viable configurations, global LNS will prefer a shorter time windows (see above waterfall for details).
+A LNS operating a local fleet will prefer a larger time windows to collect more copies, 600-800ms are viable configurations, global LNS will prefer a shorter time windows (see above waterfall for details).

 LoRaWAN time constraints are the following:
 - UPLINK first copy arrival has no time constraint, next copies are withing the defined LNS deduplication time windows.
 - JOIN REQUEST needs to be responded within 5 seconds for RX1 (same frequency, standard power) or 6 seconds for RX2 (other frequency, potentially higher power).
 LNS decides of the selection between RX1 and RX2 dynamically, according to the time available.
 - DOWNLINK REQUEST / ACK needs to be responded within 1 seconds for RX1 (same frequency, standard power) or 2 seconds for RX2 (other frequency, potentially higher power).
 LNS decides of the selection between RX1 and RX2 dynamically, according to the time available.

 There is no reasons to prefer RX1 vs RX2, most of the implementations try to reach RX1 first, but RX2 provides different advantages, in particular in Europe where the duty cycle on RX2 is better and the higher power makes more chance to reach the device.
-It also reduce the limited bandwidth usage on the 8 available channels and the risk of collision on these busy channels.
+It also reduces the limited bandwidth usage on the 8 available channels and the risk of collision on these busy channels.
 Device power impact can be considered higher on RX2 but with a lower risk of collision and reception loss, practically speaking, this assumption is not always true.
 Selection between RX1 / RX2 is not a question in regard of this HIP.
 This is informative to understand that nothing bad in using one vs the other, both have advantages.

-Basically, only the DOWNLINK REQ / ACK creates generate a time constraint at the time scale discussed in this HIP.
+Basically, only the DOWNLINK REQ / ACK creates generate a time constraint at the timescale discussed in this HIP.
 This time constraint is to make sure that the order to send the ACK or the DOWNLINK transfer order comes to the desired Hotspot before the RX2 windows.

 In this constraint of time, we need to execute the [full packet processing steps](#packet-processing-waterfall).